geshan/geshan.github.com/posts/2020-04-12-static-vs-dynamic-websites-jam-stack.md

 > Adding or editing website content will take longer than Dynamic websites.
 It will involve a "deployment" process for each change for a pure static website.

-The first [CERN](http://info.cern.ch/hypertext/WWW/TheProject.html) website is a static website.
+The first [CERN](http://info.cern.ch/hypertext/WWW/TheProject.html) website is static.

 ### Technical aspects of a static website

 Static websites from a technical point of view are just a collection of HTML and CSS files.
 It may have some client-side JavaScript.
 There would be no backend language or an external data store.
-For a pure static website a full-blown database dependent CMS is also not in the scope.
+For a purely static website a full-blown database dependent, CMS is also not in the scope.
 There are [Static Site Generators](https://www.staticgen.com/) that can help manage the content still deployment and Git is something technical to learn.
 The main advantages of a static website would be speed, security, and scalability.

 ### Cost for running a static website